smartdevicelink/sdl_evolution/proposals/0240-sdl-js-pwa.md

 The backend of the OEM store should store copies of a certified app package if the OEM has accepted and approved the app.
 The OEMs don't need to read the manifest file for the OEM store database.
 Instead the app information and assets should be read using SHAID with the additional Application APIs.

-The SDL JavaScript library should use the manifest file to automatically send `RegisterAppInterface` and `ChangeRegistration` instead of using a configuration or builder pattern.
+The SDL JavaScript library should use the manifest file by reading the exported const to automatically send `RegisterAppInterface` and `ChangeRegistration` instead of using a configuration or builder pattern.

 This definition should ensure that apps can be approved and verified by the SDLC and OEMs without possibility of modifications after approval.
 Also this set of requirements should ensure compatibility throughout integrators.
 The final approval process will be part of another proposal.